 - Data Protection Officer

-Sonic Foundry has appointed Ken Minor, chief financial officer, as our data protection officer.
-In this role he is overseeing Sonic Foundry’s compliance efforts, including our IT policies and general business practices.
+Sonic Foundry has appointed a data protection officer to oversee Sonic Foundry’s compliance efforts, including our IT policies and general business practices.
 If you have questions about Sonic Foundry’s GDPR efforts, please contact firstname.lastname@example.org.